ArchipelagoMW/Archipelago/docs/world api.md

 etc. Players provide the customized options for their World in the form of yamls.

 By convention, options are defined in `options.py` and will be used when parsing the players' yaml files.
-Each option has its own class, which inherits from a base option type, has a docstring to describe it, and a `display_name` property for display on the website and in spoiler logs.
+Each option has its own class, which inherits from a base option type, a docstring to describe it, and a `display_name` property shown on the website and in spoiler logs.

-The available options are defined by creating a `dataclass`, which must be a subclass of `PerGameCommonOptions`, and has defined fields for the option names to be used in the player yamls and for options access, with their types matching the appropriate Option class.
+The available options are defined by creating a `dataclass`, which must be a subclass of `PerGameCommonOptions`.
+It has defined fields for the option names used in the player yamls and used for options access, with their types matching the appropriate Option class.
 By convention, the strings that define your option names should be in `snake_case`.
 The `dataclass` is then assigned to your `World` by defining its `options_dataclass`.
 Option results are then automatically added to the `World` object for easy access, between `World` creation and `generate_early`.
 These are accessible through `self.options.<option_name>`, and you can get a dictionary with option values via `self.options.as_dict(<option_names>)`, passing the desired option names as strings.

 Common option types are `Toggle`, `DefaultOnToggle`, `Choice`, and `Range`.